ucanews.com reporter, Phnom PenhUpdated: July 25, 2019 05:49 AM GMT

 Former Radio Free Asia (RFA) journalist Oun Chhin gestures as he sits with his family in a car outside Prey Sar prison in the Cambodian capital, Phnom Penh, on Aug.
 21, 2018.
 (Photo by Tang Chhin/AFP)

 The international watchdog Human Rights Watch (HRW) has called on Cambodian authorities to immediately drop what it describes as a “politically motivated” case against two former Radio Free Asia (RFA) journalists.

-journalists.
 The Phnom Penh Municipal Court is scheduled on July 26 to start the trial for alleged espionage of Uon Chhin and Yeang Sothearin.

 On Nov.
 14, 2017, Cambodian authorities arrested Sothearin, RFA’s former Phnom Penh bureau office manager and a news editor, and his colleague Chhin, a former RFA cameraman.